MariOlya/buy-and-sell/README.md

 ### Configuration for sphinx full-text search

 We work with Sphinx as docker container.
-You should do next step to start it locally.

-If you have already started your another containers, start docker containers with:

-    docker-compose up -d

-If your containers haven't started yet please before start containers without sphinx.
-It needs to have connection to DB before starting.

 Please, control the actual indexes.
 You can update these with